anjaliverma96/Project_test/README.md

 │   ├── config.py                     <- Contains all configurations required for processing and set up
 │   ├── flask_config.py               <- Contains all config required for the flask app
 │
-├── data                              <- Folder that contains data used or generated.
-Not tracked by git │   ├── raw/                          <- Place to put raw data used for training the model │   ├── clean/                        <- Contains the cleaned dataset after the raw data has been cleaned │   ├── features/                     <- Contains the data with the features │
-├── database                          <- Folder that contains the local SQLite database │
+├── data                              <- Folder that stores the data downloaded from S3 bucket │
+│
-├── deliverables                      <- Contains all deliverables for the project │
+├── deliverables                      <- Contains midterm and final presentation │
 ├── logs                              <- Contains execution logs
 │
-├── models                            <- Trained model objects (TMOs), model predictions, and/or model summaries │
 ├── notebooks
 │   ├── develop                       <- Current notebooks being used in development